auremoser/mozsci/log/worklog.md

 * reach out to speakers
 * interview with SE daily [notes](https://public.etherpad-mozilla.org/p/se-interview)
 * meeting with Claudia on monday
+* worked on scheduling for teaching and talks
+* worked on some

 * make schedule for participants in germany
 * stage blog posts for fellows